2009 Ride: No. 18 Joe Gibbs Racing Toyota

 But a year’s worth of struggles caused crew chief Steve Addington to pay the ultimate price.
 Joe Gibbs Racing made a change with three races to go, axing the veteran in favor of Nationwide guru Dave Rogers for the final three races and 2010.
-Rogers started things off nicely, with three top 12 finishes in the three races he crew chiefed at the end of this season.
-However, he found out quickly how temperamental his new driver can be; after a fuel-mileage gamble cost the No. 18 team a win in Rogers’ Cup debut, it was the crew chief left out to face the media while Busch walked off in a huff.
+Rogers started things off nicely, with three top-12 finishes in the three races he crew-chiefed at the end of this season.
+However, he found out quickly how temperamental his new driver can be; after a fuel-mileage gamble cost the No. 18 team a win in Rogers’s Cup debut, it was the crew chief left out to face the media while Busch walked off in a huff.

-Team Ranking: Joe Gibbs Racing had a decent 2009, putting Denny Hamlin in the Chase, capturing the Rookie of the Year with Joey Logano, and winning the Nationwide Series championship with Busch.
-Overall, the organization won nine races during the season and scored 27 top 5s and 40 top 10s, with Busch falling second in line statistically amongst the three.
+Team Ranking: JGR had a decent 2009, putting Denny Hamlin in the Chase, capturing the Rookie of the Year with Joey Logano and winning the Nationwide Series championship with Busch.
+Overall, the organization won nine races during the season and scored 27 top fives and 40 top 10s, with Busch falling second in line statistically amongst the three.
 But while Hamlin ran circles around his teammate on-track, in the pits it was Kyle who may have had the faster crew, frequently gaining crucial track position with lightning quick stops.

 2010 Outlook: Busch is considered by many to be the best raw talent in the series.
 His personality can be brash, and his dislike for losing is interpreted by some as immature.
 However, plenty of others recognize the man behind the madness, finding his honestly a refreshing characteristic that is greatly missing among today’s corporate spokesperson personalities in the garage.
 Maturing in his own way each race, Busch appears to be learning more about handling adversity – and the addition of Rogers to the pit box might just be the impetus necessary for him to make a serious run at the championship in 2010.
 One thing is for sure: people will be talking about Kyle Busch each week no matter how he finishes.